 Most of the money in this category will be used to support the final year of a five-year plan to increase extra-duty pay to academic and athletic coaches.

 You can see a breakdown of all budget items, including page numbers in the superintendent's budget book for each description, using this budget summary.

 April 17, 2019Board members will conduct a public work session to review details of the superintendent's proposed budget.
 Information gathered at this meeting will be used by board members to decide whether they want to make changes before sending the budget request to county commissioners.April 23, 2019The Board of Education will hold a public hearing about the budget.
-Comments at the hearing will used by the board before making final decisions.May 7, 2019Board members will make adjustments to the superintendent's proposal and adopt a plan to send to county commissioners.June 2019Commissioners will decide how much local funding to provide the school district.
-Local taxes cover about 30% of the school district's operating costs.June 2019North Carolina lawmakers are scheduled to approve a state budget, which provides the school system with about 60% of its funding.June 30 2019School board members must approve a final budget for 2019-2020 or adopt an interim budget while final details are decided.
+Comments at the hearing will used by the board before making final decisions.May 6, 2019The County Manager presents his proposed budget to Commissioners, which includes his recommendation for school funding.May 7, 2019Board of Education members make adjustments to the Superintendent's proposal and adopt a plan to send to County Commissioners.May 20, 2019County Commissioners will hold two public hearings on their final budget, which includes the request from the Board of Education approved May 7.
+The county's hearings will be at 2 pm in the Wake County Justice Center in downtown Raleigh and 7 pm at the Commons Building, 4011 Carya Drive, Raleigh.May 29, 2019County Commissioners hold their first work session following the May 20 public hearing.June 3, 2019Commissioners approve an increase of $45 million in local funding for the school system.June 2019North Carolina lawmakers are scheduled to approve a state budget, which provides the school system with about 59% of its funding.June 30, 2019School board members must approve a final budget for 2019-2020 or adopt an interim budget while final details are decided.